-A systematic procedure is described for designing state-skipping logic that provides a desired fault coverage.
+A systematic procedure is described for designing state skipping logic that provides a desired fault coverage.
 With this procedure, high fault coverage for circular BIST can reliably be achieved.
 This is something that chain reordering and initial seed selection alone cannot guarantee.

-This paper is organized as follows.
-In Section II, an overview of the procedure for adding state-skipping logic to achieve a desired fault coverage is given.
-In Section III, the process of designing the stateskipping logic is described in detail.
-In Section IV, combining state skipping with observation-point insertion is discussed for improving coverage of RPR faults.
-In Section V, experimental results are shown comparing parallel BIST, normal circular BIST, and circular BIST with state-skipping logic.
-Section VI presents conclusions.
+This paper is organized as follows: In Sec.
+2, an overview of the procedure for adding state skipping logic to achieve a desired fault coverage is given.
+In Sec.
+3, the process of designing the state skipping logic is described in detail.
+In Sec.
+4, experimental results are shown comparing parallel BIST, normal circular BIST, and circular BIST with state skipping logic.
+Section 5 is a conclusion.